A Spoonful of Sugar:

 Praise the Lord and Pass the Tootsie Rolls (1)

-An unexpected additional turn to this particular rabbit hole Occurred when my mother-in-law, Ginny Little, read this blog entry.
-She told me that an old familyfriend, the late Fred Glueck, had often related a story about his experience as a Marine at Chosin Reservoir in 1950 during the Korean War.
+An unexpected additional turn in this particular rabbit hole occurred when my mother-in-law, Virginia Little, read this blog entry.
+She told me that an old family friend, the late Fred Glueck, had often related a story about his experience as a Marine at Chosin Reservoir in 1950 during the Korean War.
 The story involves 60mm mortar rounds being referred to as "Tootsie Rolls"––with unexpected results.

 In November 1950, the First Marine Division and two US Army combat teams were in a very tough spot in the mountains of North Korea.
 Their location was the Changjin Reservoir, known to American troops as “Chosin.”
 Facing ten Divisions of Chinese, they had suffered 3,000 killed and 6,000 wounded in two weeks; it was freezing; they were low on ammunition and food; they had been written off as lost.

 In radio transmissions, the beleaguered troops requested 60mm mortar rounds, and the code word for the ammunition was “Tootsie Rolls.”
-One such message was translated verbatim without the code, and soon boxes of Tootsie Rolls were dropped to the troops by parachute.
-The unexpected sweets provided the men with welcome calories and energy; the soldiers also melted the frozen candy in their mouths and under their arms, and used the resulting soft “putty” to make equipment repairs.
-Ed Szymciak, a Marine from Ohio, was quoted as saying “By large, Tootsie Rolls were our main diet while fighting our way out of the Reservoir.
+One such message was translated verbatim without the code, and soon, boxes of Tootsie Rolls were dropped to the troops by parachute.
+The unexpected sweets provided the men with welcome calories and energy; the soldiers also melted the frozen candy in their mouths and under their arms and used the resulting soft “putty” to repair equipment.
+Ed Szymciak, a Marine from Ohio, was quoted as saying, “By large, Tootsie Rolls were our main diet while fighting our way out of the Reservoir.
 You can bet there were literally thousands of Tootsie Roll wrappers scattered over North Korea.”
 (2)

 Ginny told me that their friend Fred often spoke of reunions of the Marines who called themselves the "Chosin Few" and that he proudly called himself one of the Tootsie Roll Marines."